heliossun/ELIP/rebuttal.md

 R4.3 There is already existing article [1]: <https://arxiv.org/pdf/2212.08044.pdf> that propose benchmarks for similar OOD problems, with more complex settings.
 I recommend that the authors follow the settings provided in [1] to evaluate the performance of their method.

-A4.2 & A4.3 We really appreciate the Reviewer's suggestion.
-To validate our method's ability to handle more complex and diverse OOD cases, we followed the referenceed paper and generated different sets of perturbated images and texts.
+A4.2 & A4.3 We really thank for the Reviewer's pointing out this important related work.
+To validate our method's ability to handle more complex and diverse OOD cases, we followed [1] and generated different sets of perturbated images and texts.

 In the first experiment, we selected three distinct **OOD-image** settings as highlighted in [1].
 We randomly choose one kind of perturbation from three categories (Blur: zoom, Weather: snow, Digital: JPEG).
 Our analysis encompasses results averaged across five perturbation levels.
 Presented below are the performance comparisons for Image-Text Retrieval between ELIP and baseline models on the MS-COCO dataset.